Constraining Linear-chain CRFs to Regular Languages: Introduction

 Structured prediction is a field of machine learning where outputs are expected to obey some predefined discrete structure.
 Instances of structured prediction with various output structures occur in many applications, including computer vision (e.g., scene graph generation \citep{johnson2015image} with graph-structured output), natural language processing (e.g., linguistic parsing \citep{niculae2018sparsemap} with tree-structured output, relation extraction \citep{roth2004linear} with tuple-structured output) or modeling the spatial structure of physical entities and processes \citep{9006803}.

 A key difficulty faced by all models is to tractably model interdependencies between different parts of the output.
 As output spaces tend to be combinatorially large, special techniques, approximations, and independence assumptions must be used to work with the associated probability distributions.
 Considerable research has investigated specific structures for which such approaches make machine learning tractable.
-For instance, when outputs are trees over a fixed set of nodes, maximal arborescence algorithms allow for exact inference \citep{chu1965shortest, branchings}; when outputs are graph-structured, loopy belief propagation can be used for approximate inference \citep{loopy}.
+For instance, when outputs are trees over a fixed set of nodes, maximal arborescence algorithms allow for exact inference \citep{chu1965shortest, branchings}; when outputs are graph-structured, loopy belief propagation can provide approximate inference \citep{loopy}.

-In the specific case where outputs are structured as a linear sequence, a commonly made independence assumption is the Markov assumption.
-This requires that model outputs depend only on their immediate neighbors, and do not depend directly on more distant ones.
-A common model that makes use of this assumption is the linear-chain conditional random field (CRF) \citep{lafferty2001conditional}, which has found ubiquitous use across common sequence labeling tasks, including part-of-speech tagging \citep{pos-twitter} and named entity recognition \citep{lample-etal-2016-neural}.
+If the output forms a linear sequence, a Markov assumption is often made: model outputs depend only on their immediate neighbors, but not (directly) on more distant ones.
+A common model that uses this assumption is the linear-chain conditional random field (CRF) \citep{lafferty2001conditional}, which has found ubiquitous use for sequence labeling tasks, including part-of-speech tagging \citep{pos-twitter} and named entity recognition \citep{lample-etal-2016-neural}.
 This model became popular with the use of hand-crafted feature vectors in the 2000s, and is nowadays commonly used as an output layer in neural networks to encourage the learning of structural properties of the output sequence.
 The Markov assumption makes training tractable, but also limits the CRF's expressive power, which can hamper performance, especially for long sequences \citep{scheible2016model}.
 Semi-Markov CRFs \citep{sarawagi2004semi} and skip-chain CRFs \citep{sutton2004collective} are techniques for relaxing the Markov assumption, but both come with drawbacks in performance and expressiveness.